NealSavant/JetsProject/README.md

 ### Overview

 Program creates a list of jets with different capabilities.
 The user can view information on the jets as well as add and remove jets from the list.
+Carrier planes and fighter jets are subclasses of Jet and implement unique interfaces.

 ### Concepts